hchiam/code-assistant/README.md

 - TODO: add getting code snippets from codegrepper
 - TODO: try adding snippets from MDN to the sourceFetch-server
+- TODO: consider using a synonym search engine
 - TODO: flesh out more of the 2 ideation code snippets

 ## earlier idea